Composer Alan Menken On His Disney Tunes: 'I Prefer Them To Be Hum-able'

 When Menken's writing for Disney, he says he's trying to move the story forward through song.

 "Songs should have an infectious melody and rhythm," he says.
-They "should illicit an emotion, of happiness, or of celebration, or of sadness, or of sorrow, or of love, or of laughter — whatever."
+They "should elicit an emotion, of happiness, or of celebration, or of sadness, or of sorrow, or of love, or of laughter — whatever."

 The songs also need to fit the character and the dramatic situation.
 The composer and various lyricists have followed these rules in a passel of Disney pictures.
 At an upright piano on press day in a fancy Beverly Hills hotel, Menken played us a medley of familiar Disney tunes: